 Efficient Cloud Usage Planning: Another benefit of tagging AWS resources is that we were able to predict usage more efficiently.
 This not only increased our financial planning capabilities but also allowed us to reserve and switch between instance types more efficiently.

-Cloud Cost Monitoring in Real Time: Finally, since we knew we wanted these cloud cost savings to persist in the coming months we implemented a cost monitoring solution independently monitored by machine learning.
+Cloud Cost Management in Real Time: Finally, since we knew we wanted these cloud cost savings to persist in the coming months we implemented a cost management solution independently monitored by machine learning.
 As mentioned, this gave us hourly updates on cloud usage instead of the previous 8- to 48-hour delay we had previously.
 Additionally, real-time alerts on anomalous cloud usage contained related instances and influencing events.
 Providing this correlation analysis, enabled our engineers to zero in on the root cause and remediate incidents much faster.

 By tackling cloud costs in these four verticals we were able to resolve any incidents before runaway costs impacted our bottom line.

 When looking to better manage operational costs, cloud usage is an area ripe for optimization.
-To initiate this effort, teams should consider implementing machine learning for real-time cost monitoring, usage monitoring, and cost forecasting.
+To initiate this effort, teams should consider implementing machine learning for real-time cost management, usage monitoring, and cost forecasting.
 What’s more, ML-based solutions offer the granularity, speed, and accuracy to detect and resolve incidents before any serious financial damage has been done.

-Written by Anodot
+Written by Perry Tapiero

 You'll believe it when you see it